distributed-system-analysis/pbench/docs/travis-ci.rst

 packages of more recent python versions.

-To install configtools and elasticsearch in the python3.4 package directory, we have to install pip3, using easy\ :sub:`install3`, which in turn is installed using python3-setuptools.
+To install configtools and elasticsearch in the python3.4 package directory, we have to install pip3, using easy_install3, which in turn is installed using python3-setuptools.
 The packages are installed under python3.2 however, so we copy them to the python3.4 directory by hand.
 We also symlink /usr/bin/python3 to the python3.4